-The Council Plan for the period 2017-2020 was approved by Elected Members at the RMBC Council meeting on 12th July 2017.
+The three year Council Plan for the period 2017-2020 was approved by Elected Members at the RMBC Council meeting on 12th July 2017.
 The plan represents the core document that underpins the Council's overall vision, setting out headline priorities, indicators and measures that will demonstrate its delivery.
-Alongside it sits the Council's Performance Management Framework which explains to all Council staff how robust performance monitoring and management arrangements are required to ensure effective implementation.
+Alongside it sits the corporate Performance Management Framework, explaining to all Council staff how robust performance monitoring and management arrangements are required to ensure effective implementation.

-To ensure that the delivery of actions and their impact is assessed, formal quarterly performance reports are required to the public Cabinet and Commissioners' Decision-Making meeting, with an opportunity for pre-Scrutiny consideration in line with new governance arrangements.
-This report is the second report in the 2017/18 reporting cycle covering quarter 2 1st July to 30th September 2017).
+To ensure the delivery of actions and their impact is assessed, formal quarterly performance reports are required to the public Cabinet and Commissioners' Decision-Making meeting, with an opportunity for pre-Scrutiny consideration in line with new governance arrangements.
+This report is the first report in the 2017/18 reporting cycle covering quarter 1 (1st April to 30th June 2017).

-The Performance Report and Performance Dashboard/Scorecard (Appendices A and B) provide an analysis of the Council's current performance against 14 key delivery outcomes and 72 measures.
+The Performance Report and Performance Scorecard (Appendices A and B) provide an analysis of the Council's current performance against 14 key delivery outcomes and 72 measures.
 This report is based on the current position of available data, along with an overview of progress on key projects and activities which also contribute towards the delivery of the Council Plan.

-At the end of this second quarter (July to September 2017) 17 measures had either met or had exceeded the target set in the Council Plan.
-This represents 33.3% of the total number of indicators where data is available or where targets have been set.
-The direction of travel is positive for 33 (55.9%) of the indicators measured in this quarter.
-The Priority area with the highest proportion of targets met is Priority 5 (A modern, efficient Council).
+At the end of this first quarter (April to June 2017) 27 measures had either met or had exceeded the target set in the Council Plan.
+Although this represents only 37.5% of the total number of measures in the Plan, it equates to 47.4% of the total number of indicators where data is available or where targets have been set.
+A total of 16 (27.6% of those measured in the quarter) performance measures have not hit their target for the year (22.2% overall).